Ultra-precision quantum sensing and measurement based on nonlinear hybrid optomechanical systems containing ultracold

 Let us compare the above Hamiltonian of the BEC to the standard optomechanical Hamiltonian (\ref{hamiltonianOMSNL1}).
 It is evident that the interaction of the radiation pressure of the optomechanical cavity with the mechanical mode of the moving mirror is exactly the same as the interaction of the optical lattice mode with the Bogoliubov phononic mode of the atomic BEC.
-In this manner, the atomic BEC inside the cavity is analogous to the optomechanical system.
-However, the atomic system has nonlinear terms in the Hamiltonian which provide more controllability compared to the OMS.
+In this manner, the atomic BEC inside the cavity is analogous to the OMS having a nonlinear opto-atomic interaction (the second term in Eq.(\ref{Hd})).
+Nevertheless, the atomic system has an extra nonlinear term corresponding to the atom-atom interaction (the last term in Eq.(\ref{Hd})) which provide more controllability compared to the OMS.
+The atom-atom interaction is originally nonlinear as is seen from the last term of Eq.(\ref{H1_BEC}).
+However, in the Bogoliubov approximation where the lowest BEC mode (the first term in Eq.(\ref{si1})) is considered as a c-number, the interatomic interaction takes the form of the last term in Eq.(\ref{Hd}).
+It should be reminded that the \textit{s}-wave scattering frequency of interatomic interaction is experimentally controllable through the frequency of the BEC transverse trap \cite{morsch}.

 We will show that this nonlinearity helps us to engineer the hybrid OMSs containing a BEC with more controllability to achieve high precision quantum sensors.
 That is why many people are interested in hybridizing the OMS with atomic BEC which can be realized experimentally\cite{jaskulaBECSCE,recati}.